eclarke/swga/README.md

 3. Build and install SWGA

-    This part should be easy: just type `make`.
+    This part should be easy: just type `make editable=1`.
     The compiler should detect if you're using a Mac or Linux computer automatically.
 If you encounter problems, make sure you have a relatively up-to-date version of GCC installed, or have installed the Xcode tools on Mac OS X.

 4. (optional) Run the tests